h2oai/h2o-2/h2o-docs/source/datascience/glm.rst

      N folds specifies the number of cross validation models to be generated simultaneously to training a model on the full data set.
-If N folds is sent to 10, addtional models will be generated with 1/10 of the data used to train each.
+If N folds is sent to 10, additional models will be generated with 1/10 of the data used to train each.
 The purpose of N folds is to evaluate the stability of the parameter estimates produced.